Ozzletroll/TAC-COM/README.md

 ### Buffer Size
 Sets TAC/COM's internal sample buffer size in milliseconds.
 Increase this if popping/crackling occurs.

+### Voice Activity Mode
+When using Open Mic mode, this settings sets the voice activity detector's sensitivity mode.
+More aggressive values minimise non-speech triggering the detector, but are more prone to missing parts of speech.

+### Hold Time
+When using Open Mic mode, this setting controls the length of time in milliseconds between voice activity ending and the end of the radio transmission effect.

 ### Minimise to System Tray
 Set whether TAC/COM will minimise to the system tray icon rather than the taskbar.